gaelcolas/Sampler/README.md

    by prepending those paths to `$env:PSModulePath`.
-By prepending the paths to the session `$env:PSModulePath` the build process will make those dependencies available in your session for module discovery and auto-loading, and also possible to use one or more of those modules as part of your built module.
+By prepending the paths to the session `$env:PSModulePath` the build process will make those dependencies available in your session for module discovery and auto-loading, and also make it possible to use one or more of those modules as part of your built module.
-1. Making sure you have a trustable version of the module _PowerShellGet_ and _PackageManagement_ (`version -gt 1.6`), or it will install it from the configured repository.
+1. Making sure you have a compatible version of the modules _PowerShellGet_ and _PackageManagement_ (`version -gt 1.6`).
+If not, these will be installed from the configured repository.
 1. Download or install the `PowerShell-yaml` and `PSDepend` modules needed for further dependency management.
 1. Read the `build.yaml` configuration.
-1. If Nuget package provider not present, install and import nuget PackageProvider (proxy enabled).
+1. If the Nuget package provider is not present, install and import Nuget PackageProvider (proxy enabled).
 1. Invoke [PSDepend](https://www.powershellgallery.com/packages/PSDepend) on
    the file `RequiredModules.psd1`.
 It will not install required modules to your environment, it will save them to your project's folder `./output/RequiredModules`.
-1. Hand over the task executions to `Invoke-Build` to run the configured workflow.
+1. Hand over the task execution to `Invoke-Build` to run the configured workflow.

-If you only want to make sure the environment is configured, or you only want to resolve the dependencies, you can call the built-in task `noop` which won't do anything.
-But for the built-in `noop` task to work, the dependencies must first have been resolved.

 ## About Sampler build workflow

-Let's look at the pipeline of the `Sampler` module itself to better explain how the pipeline automation is configured for a project created using a template from the Sampler module.
+Let's look at the pipeline of the `Sampler` module itself to better understand how the pipeline automation is configured for a project created using a template from the Sampler module.

 > **NOTE:** Depending on the Sampler template used when creating a new project
-> there can be addition configuration options - but they can all be added
+> there can be additional configuration options - but they can all be added
-> manually those options are needed.
-The Sampler project itself is not using all
+> manually when those options are needed.
+The Sampler project itself does not use
-> features available (an example is DSC resources documentation generation).
+> all features available (an example is DSC resources documentation generation).

 ### Default Workflow Currently configured

 As seen in the bootstrap process above, the different workflows can be configured by editing the `build.psd1`: new tasks can be loaded, and the sequence can be added under the `BuildWorkflow` key by listing the names.

 In our case, the [build.yaml](build.yaml) defines several workflows (`.`, `build`, `pack`, `hqrmtest`, `test`, and `publish`) that can be called by using:

 ```PowerShell
  .\build.ps1 -Tasks <Workflow_or_task_Name>
 ```

 The detail of the **default workflow** is as follow (InvokeBuild defaults to the workflow named '.' when no tasks is specified):

 ```yml
 BuildWorkflow: